akolk/akolk.github.io/_posts/2019-04-08-The-Day-After.md

 - [ ] UCAN in training for some lond distances or as recovery option
 - [ ] follow the Plewes/Taren LCHF plan
 ![Plewes LCHF plan](../img/Plewes-1.jpg)
+- [ ] follow the diet plan from Dan Plewes
 ![Plewes what to eat](../img/Plewes-2.jpg)

 ## The Plan